 - Membership renewal alerts - You can enable several types of membership-renewal alerts for your members.
 Click the gear icon at the top right.

-See Member Management - Renewal Alerts for complete information on this feature.
+See Member Management - Membership Renewals for information on membership-renewal alerts and the Auto-Renewal feature.

 Create a Membership Type